Business LoansBusiness lines of credit

 ProsCons

-A business credit card is another type of revolving credit line where you pay off what you owe.
+A business credit card is another type of revolving credit line.
 However, business credit cards differ from a business line of credit in several ways.
-Credit cards often carry higher interest rates than lines of credit do; in addition, some purchases or payments, like leasing, can’t be charged to a card.
+Credit cards often carry higher interest rates than LOCs do; in addition, some purchases or payments, like leasing fees, can’t be charged to a credit card.

 Below are some common examples of business credit card features (again, your business profile will ultimately determine the rates and terms you’re eligible for):